dbt-labs/corp/dbt_style_guide.md

 - Be explicit about your join (i.e. write `inner join` instead of `join`). `left joins` are the most common, `right joins` often indicate that you should change which table you select `from` and which one you `join` to.

+- Avoid the `using` clause in joins, prefering instead to explicitly list the CTEs and associated join keys with an `on` clause.

 - Joins should list the left table first (i.e., the table you're joining data to)
   Example:
   ```sql